microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationsubmission-list-submittedresources.md

 ---
 title: "List submittedResources"
-description: "List the resources that have officially been submitted for grading.
-The student who owns the submission cannot change the submitted list without resubmitting the assignment.
-This is a wrapper around the real resource and can contain a pointer back to the actual assignment resource if this resource was copied from the assignment."
+description: "List the resources that have officially been submitted for grading."
 author: "sharad-sharma-msft"
 localization_priority: Normal
 ms.prod: "education"